 - Yogurt Parfait

-- Topping for Pumpkin or Chocolate Chia Pudding
+- Topping for Pumpkin Chia Pudding or Chocolate Chia Pudding

 - Cereal!
-Serve with almond, oat, cashew, hemp, or coconut milk
+Serve with almond milk, oat milk, cashew milk, hemp milk, or coconut milk

 Or just eat straight from the bowl!
 My granola is a great on-the-go option.
 How are you gonna use this healthy granola recipe?
 Leave a comment and let me know.